olivierbenard/olivierbenard/README.md

 ## My biggest challenges at the moment

-- Improving existing pipelines' reliability (defining standards with PO and stakeholders, stirring legacy, having more testing, data validation and monitoring)
+- Improving existing pipelines' reliability (defining standards with PO/stakeholders, stirring legacy, having more testing, data validation & monitoring)
 - Getting ride of the technical debt (moving toward 100% automation, documentation and infrastructure as code coverage)
 - Keeping up with the upcoming technologies (learning new skills, going more in-deept vertically and horizontally)
 - Enforcing the code best practices and standardisation principles (via countless hours of workshops and conferences)